atom/flight-manual.atom.io/content/hacking-atom/sections/creating-a-grammar.md

 #### The Package

 Once you have a Tree-sitter parser that is available on npm, you can use it in your Atom package.
-Packages with grammars are usually named starting with _language_.
+Packages with grammars are, by convention, always named starting with _language_.
 You'll need a folder with a `package.json`, a `grammars` subdirectory, and a single `json` or `cson` file in the `grammars` directory, which can be named anything.

 ```
 language-mylanguage